miguellacorte/the_open_media_ecology_essay/README.md

 ## **Composing participation: tools, methods and processes.**

 This repository aims to serve as a public compilation of methods and tools for handling and composing ethically and ecologically sustainable participative experiences.
-Please feel free to provide your own:
+Please feel free to provide your own.
+If you want to participate yet don't know how to use gitHub follow [this guide](https://www.edureka.co/blog/how-to-use-github/).

 - [MAP-it](http://www.map-it.be/about): created by [Social Spaces research group](http://www.socialspaces.be/) “ MAP-it is a tool for participatory cartography and conversation.
 It's a low-tech mapping tool that allows you to debrief past projects, manage current ones and plan future activities.”
 - [Create an Architecture of Participation for your Open Source project](https://blog.weareopen.coop/howto-create-an-architecture-of-participation-for-your-open-source-project-a38386c69fa5): A practical look into the development process of Greenpeace’s “Plant 4” online architecture of participation.